asonna/HairSalon-CsharpReview3/README.md

 ##Setup/Installation requirements

 1. Clone this repository to desktop.
-2. Use powershell under window machine to navigate to the repository.
+2. Use powershell under window machine to navigate to the cloned project folder.
+3. Run the following command "dnu restore"
+4. You will need a database called "hair_salon" with the "clients" and "stylists" tables.
+5. Connect to you server and use the following command to create the database:
+      CREATE DATABASE hair_salon;
+      GO
+      USE hair_salon;
+      GO
+      CREATE TABLE stylists (id INT IDENTITY(1,1)), name VARCHAR(255));
+      GO
+      CREATE TABLE clients (id INT IDENTITY(1,1)), name VARCHAR(255), stylist_id INT IDENTITY(1,1));
+      GO
+6. Create a backup of above database called "hair_salon_test" and restore it.
+7. When writing your test, you can use the following command line on PowerShell for testing: "dnx test".
-3. Run "dnx kestel" command
+8. Run "dnx kestel" command to run this app
-4. In your browser, navigate to http://localhost:5004/
+9. In your browser, navigate to http://localhost:5004/
-5. Then you are ready to start recording your addresses.
+10. Then you are ready to start using this webpage!

 ## Known Bugs
- Application can take anything as phone number and also duplicated contacts.
+TBD.

 ## Technologies Used